dkariyawasam/Project_Indika_Old/README.md

 - Gym leaders 1-7 can be challenged in any order.
 - The wild encounter pool is from classic Kanto + HGSS
 - Trade Evolved Pokemon cannot be found in the wild (Alakazam, Machamp, Golem, Gengar, Politoed, Slowking, Steelix, Scizor, Kingdra, Porygon2, PorygonZ, Rhyperior, Electivire, Magmortar)
+- Friendship Evolved Pokemon cannot be found in the wild

 ----
 ### Gym Leaders